P2R contributes to the objectives of the Mission and of the Adaptation Strategy by helping the regions strengthen their climate resilience by:

 >>> Learn more about the EU Mission on Adaptation here.

 The Regional Resilience Journey (RRJ) is an adaptable framework for regions and communities that wish to transition to climate resilience through a transformational adaptation approach.
 It helps regions to flourish in their future climates, by moving beyond reactive and incremental adaptation of existing systems.
-Instead, it seeks to bring about systems change where this needed to close the adaptation gap and deliver long-term prosperity in the face of climate change.
+Instead, it seeks to bring about systems change where this is needed to close the adaptation gap and deliver long-term prosperity in the face of climate change.

 The framework provides step-by-step guidance, a set of activities, tools and milestones that allows regions at all maturity levels to either produce their first climate resilience plans and intervention portfolios or to improve the existing ones by applying a systemic approach, just transition principles and by harnessing transformative innovation.